 1500 H – Wynn Hotel/Casino to Galaxy via free shuttles

-1700 H – back to Venetian for free shuttle to airport
+1700 H – back to Venetian for a free shuttle to the airport

 2215 H – Flight Macau to Manila (Cebu Pacific Air)

 Have you been to Macau?
-Got any more tips how to get around Macau for free?
+Got any more tips on how to get around Macau for free?

 LIKE IT?
 PIN IT!